-If you’re buying a 24-inch 1080p monitor, you’re not only saving money on the monitor itself, you’re also saving some money on your PC.
-This is because 1080p graphics doesn’t require a high-and expensive GPU.
-But a 27- inch 1440p monitor does require a higher-end GPU.
-Which may lead to you needing a higher wattage power supply.
-Which increases the overall cost of your setup.
+If you’re buying a 24-inch 1080p monitor, you’re not only saving money on the monitor itself, but you’re also saving some money on your PC.
+This is because 1080p graphics doesn’t require a higher-end more expensive GPU.
+But a 27-inch 1440p monitor does require a higher-end GPU.
+This may also lead to you needing a higher wattage power supply.
+Which increases the overall cost of your system.

 If the GPU in your computer does not support a resolution higher than 1080p, there is no point in spending more money to get a higher resolution monitor.
 Unless you also plan to update your GPU in the near future.
 There is the choice of picking up a 27-inch 1080p monitor which is only slightly more expensive than its 24-inch counterpart but it is the same as paying more to get poorer performance due to the pixel density issue discussed above.

 There are a lot of factors to be considered when choosing between a 24 inch vs a 27-inch monitor.
 27-inch 1440p and 4k monitors are expensive, given that they usually consist of the latest technology but they offer a better user experience.
 24-inch 1080p monitors are cheaper but they are not that far off in terms of performance from the 27-inch screens and remain the choice for the majority of users.
 We hope that you found this article helpful and informative.